0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 This agreement establishes the terms of membership for being an officially recognized ReFi Local Node as part of the ReFi DAO global network.
 By signing this agreement onchain, the signer affirms their role as a Local Node Leader for a specific region or locality, and enters into this commitment on behalf of the Local Node they are representing.

 - **This agreement serves to:**
-    - **Formally recognize the Local Node represented by the signer** as an official member of the ReFi DAO Network, affirming its alignment with ReFi DAO’s mission and vision (as outlined in the [Community Covenant](https://claim.hatsprotocol.xyz/42220/13.3.1)).
+    - **Formally recognize the Local Node represented by the signer** as an official member of the ReFi DAO Network, affirming its alignment with ReFi DAO's mission and vision (as outlined in the [Community Covenant](https://claim.hatsprotocol.xyz/42220/13.3.1)).
-    - **Affirm alignment with ReFi DAO’s shared values and principles**, as outlined in the [ReFi DAO Community Covenant](https://claim.hatsprotocol.xyz/42220/13.3.1), which guide the ethical and cultural foundations of our global network;
+    - **Affirm alignment with ReFi DAO's shared values and principles**, as outlined in the [ReFi DAO Community Covenant](https://claim.hatsprotocol.xyz/42220/13.3.1), which guide the ethical and cultural foundations of our global network;
     - **Establish the responsibilities and entitlements** of membership, including access to ReFi DAO resources, brand assets, coordination infrastructure, funding pathways, and peer collaboration;
     - **Enable transparent coordination and accountability**, while maintaining the sovereignty and contextual integrity of each Local Node.

 This agreement is a decentralized governance commitment and does not create a legal partnership, employment relationship, or joint venture.
 Rather, it provides a mutually agreed framework for collaboration, support, and alignment between ReFi DAO Global and ReFi Local Nodes.

-The signer acknowledges that future updates to the legal custodianship of ReFi DAO’s brand or coordination infrastructure — such as stewardship by a foundation or nonprofit entity — may lead to reasonable amendments of this agreement, as outlined in Section 9.
+The signer acknowledges that future updates to the legal custodianship of ReFi DAO's brand or coordination infrastructure — such as stewardship by a foundation or nonprofit entity — may lead to reasonable amendments of this agreement, as outlined in Section 9.

 - **By signing this onchain agreement on behalf of their local node, the Local Node Leader:**
     - Attests to their legitimate representation of the local node